Rizal, Laguna: Demographics

-In the 2020 census, the population of Rizal, Laguna, was 18,332 people, with a density of sigfig 18,332/27.90.
+In the 2024 census, the population of Rizal was 18,864 people, with a density of sigfig 18,864/27.90.

 Culture

-The people from this town have an old tradition of celebrating Christmas on January 6.
-There was also a legend of Michael the Archangel apparitions at the town's biggest natural spring "Bukal ni San Miguel" during the Spanish era, making St. Michael the town's patron saint.
+The town maintains a longstanding tradition of celebrating Christmas on January 6.
+Local legend also recounts apparitions of Saint Michael the Archangel at the town’s largest natural spring, known as Bukal ni San Miguel, during the Spanish period, which led to his designation as the town’s patron saint.

-The Rizal Re-Recreational Center which is a Christian retreat and recreational camp is also located within this town.
-The world's largest functional top (weighing 990lbs and is 10.5 feet tall) is kept there on display.
+The Rizal Re-Recreational Center, a Christian retreat and recreational facility, is also located in the town.
+It houses the world’s largest functional spinning top, measuring 10.5 feet in height and weighing approximately 990 pounds, which is displayed on the premises.

 Education

 The Nagcarlan-Rizal Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.